 Dr Goldman performs Breast Lift surgery in an accredited hospital facility, using general anaesthesia.
 The procedure usually takes between 3 and 5 hours.

 The type of technique Dr Goldman employs during a Breast Lift procedure depends upon the size of your breasts and how much they are sagging.
 The Breast Lift procedure basically involves removing skin from around the areola and also from the lower half of the breast, and then shifting the remaining breast tissue to firm up the breast.
 Excess skin is removed.
-Women often choose to have breast implants inserted as part of the Breast Lift procedure.
-This helps add volume and assists in improving the overall contour.

 There are two general categories of Breast Lift surgery.
 The concentric (or ‘doughnut’) Breast Lift surgery is best performed on women with smaller breasts, and the more common anchor-shaped Breast Lift surgery works best for women with extensive drooping.
 Dr Goldman will discuss all the options available as well as recommend the best option for you.